19-Year-Old Tarsha Whitmore Leaves Almost Nothing To The Imagination In Tiffany Blue Lingerie

 “Looking fire baby girl,” one fan raved with a few heart-eye emoji attached to the end.

-“You look soo good!,” another social media user gushed.
+“You look soo good!” another social media user gushed.

 “Dang you’re super hot.
 Fantastic pic you look incredible,” another wrote with a few flame emoji attached to the end of the post.

 Earlier this week, The Inquisitr reported that Tarsha posed in Australia for another drool-worthy shot.
 In the sultry shot, the model posed against a stone wall with a few trees at her back.
-Whitmore’s amazing figure was on display in white zip-up crop top that showed off her toned and tanned arms and abs.
+Whitmore’s amazing figure was on display in a white zip-up crop top that showed off her toned and tanned arms and abs.
 She paired the look with some matching white spandex shorts that hit well above her knee and showed off plenty of leg to onlookers.

 In the caption of the photo, Tarsha simply put a smiling cat face.
 That post racked up over 18,000 likes.